MicrosoftDocs/memdocs/memdocs/intune/protect/mde-security-integration.md

 >[!NOTE]
 >
 > Begining in July of 2023, an opt-in public preview for security settings management is available.
-To view content that reflects teh capabilities of the opt-in public preview, select the **Opt-in Public Preview** option.
+To view content that reflects the capabilities of the opt-in public preview, select the **Opt-in Public Preview** option.
 >
 > You can opt-in to the public preview by enabling the use of **Preview features** from within the [Microsoft 365 Defender portal](https://sip.security.microsoft.com/homepage).
-For more information on this, see [Microsoft Defender for Endpoint preview features](/microsoft-365/security/defender-endpoint/preview?view=o365-worldwide) in the Defender documentation.
+For more information on this, see [Microsoft Defender for Endpoint preview features](/microsoft-365/security/defender-endpoint/preview) in the Defender documentation.

 ::: zone pivot="mdssc-ga"